fxnlabs/function-node/README.md

 - [x] Make the RPC provider configurable in `config.yaml` and injectable into registries.
 - [x] Centralized `ethclient.Client` creation and injection into registry constructors.
 - [x] Removed global variables for registries; instances are created in `main` and passed as dependencies.
-- [ ] Implement actual smart contract fetching logic for ProviderRegistry in `internal/registry/provider_registry.go` (currently dummy).
+- [x] Implement actual smart contract fetching logic for ProviderRegistry in `internal/registry/provider_registry.go`.
-- [ ] Implement actual smart contract fetching logic for SchedulerRegistry in `internal/registry/scheduler_registry.go` (currently returns configured address, may need to fetch dynamic list).
-- [ ] Define and use actual ABI for ProviderRegistry if contract calls are needed.
+- [x] Define and use actual ABI for ProviderRegistry.
 - [ ] Define and use actual ABI for SchedulerRegistry if contract calls beyond simple address storage are needed.
-- [ ] Review if `AuthMiddleware` needs to use `ProviderRegistry` for any checks (e.g., `IsProviderRegistered`).